oddstream/gosol/README.md

 It currently knows how to play:

+* American Toad (and the original The Toad)
 * Australian
 * Baker's Dozen (and Baker's Dozen Relaxed)
 * Canfield (and Storehouse)
+* Duchess
+* EasyWin (an easy to win game, for debugging)
 * Forty and Eight
 * Freecell (and Freecell Easy)
-* Klondike (Draw One and Draw Three)
+* Klondike (Draw One, Draw Three and Thoughtful)
 * Limited
 * Mistress and Mrs Mop
 * Simple Simon
 * Scorpion (and Wasp)
 * Spider (original, One Suit and Two Suits)
 * Spiderette
-* Thoughtful
 * Thumb and Pouch
 * Will o' the Wisp
 * Yukon

+Some variants have been tried and discarded as being a bit silly:

+* Giant
+* King Albert
+* Raglan

+Some will never make it here because they a just bad games:

+* Pyramid

-It uses the Microsoft solitaire retro card set by default, but as these don't scale prettily it also has easy-to-read scalable cards, set via a command line flag `-c=default`.
-The card width scales to match the window width; the card height is calculated automatically.
-You can adjust the width:height ratio with `-c=default`, `-c=bridge` or `-c=poker`.
+It uses the Microsoft solitaire retro card set by default, but as these don't scale prettily it also has easy-to-read scalable cards.

 It currently has a minimal user interface, and some keyboard shortcuts: